How does a credit check work in Switzerland?

 2. Having ZEK entries corrected

 Cleaning up ZEK entries is possible to a limited extent, but it can be very helpful in certain circumstances.
 If the ZEK has registered incorrect or unauthorized entries, you can have them corrected.
 In principle, only the institutions that initiated the entry may delete the entry prematurely.
-However, there are providers such as “Credxperts” that offer services to get rid of as much harmful data as possible.
+However, there are services to get rid of as much harmful data as possible.

 4. Using credit cards

 Using credit cards is a good way to improve your credit rating.
-The payment history is listed with credit agencies, as credit cards in Switzerland are considered as loans.
+The payment history is listed with credit agencies, as credit cards in Switzerland are considered loans.
 Responsible use and regular, punctual payment of bills can, therefore, improve your credit rating.
-According to an article by NerdWallet called “Real Ways to Improve Your Credit Fast”, it is one of the most efficient methods.
+According to NerdWallet, credit cards are one of the most effective ways to improve your credit score.
 In Switzerland, credit card use has less impact but still sends good signals.